V1an1337/TLS-SoundboxBooking/README.md

 # Test：

 Add test data and run the server (It will automatically add data of future weekdays):

 ```
 python server.py
 ```

 Deploy on localhost:
-Enter "N" when the program ask you to choose HTTP/HTTPS
+Enter `N` when the program ask you to choose HTTP/HTTPS
 Deploy on server:
-Enter "Y" to enable HTTPS and change fullchain.pem & privkey.key into your own website certificate
+Enter `Y` to enable HTTPS and change fullchain.pem & privkey.key into your own website certificate

 Then use apifox to test APIs